-The organizational realignment of the Automotive Technologies group sector resulted in expenses totaling $\notin$ 1.6 million (Autonomous Mobility and Safety $\notin$ 0.8 million; Vehicle Networking and Information $\notin$ 0.8 million).
+The organizational realignment of the Automotive Technologies group sector resulted in expenses totaling €1.6 million (Autonomous Mobility and Safety €0.8 million; Vehicle Networking and Information €0.8 million).

 Within the context of the annual planning process, global production of passenger cars and light commercial vehicles was not expected to increase substantially compared to pre-crisis levels over the next five years until 2025.
 The expected impact of restructuring measures was also taken into account in this planning process.
-Due to this triggering event and other significant assumptions made when calculating the value in use of a cash-generating unit (CGU) - such as free cash flows, discount rates and their parameters, and long-term growth rates - goodwill was impaired by €654.6 million in the Vehicle Networking and Information business area (September 30, 2020: €649.3 million).
+Due to this triggering event and other significant assumptions made when calculating the value in use of a cash-generating unit (CGU) - such as free cash flows, discount rates and their parameters, and long-term growth rates - goodwill was impaired by ${\in}654.6$ million in the Vehicle Networking and Information business area (September 30, 2020: {649.3 million}).

-Expenses from derecognitions of brand values totaled €85.7 million (Vehicle Networking and Information €71.2 million; ContiTech €14.5 million).
-In addition, expenses related to the impairment of intangible assets were incurred in the amount of €0.7 million (Autonomous Mobility and Safety €0.7 million; Powertrain €0.0 million).
+Expenses from derecognitions of brand values totaled \in 85.7 million (Vehicle Networking and Information \in 71.2 million; ContiTech \in 14.5 million).
+In addition, expenses related to the impairment of intangible assets were incurred in the amount of \in 0.7 million (Autonomous Mobility and Safety \in 0.7 million; Powertrain \in 0.0 million).

 Impairment and reversal of impairment losses on property, plant and equipment resulted in expense totaling €106.3 million (Autonomous Mobility and Safety €5.4 million; Vehicle Networking and Information €18.2 million; Tires €0.5 million; ContiTech €3.0 million; Powertrain €79.2 million; holding €0.0 million).

 Severance payments resulted in a negative special effect totaling €90.7 million (Autonomous Mobility and Safety €21.4 million; Vehicle Networking and Information €20.0 million; Tires €17.7 million; ContiTech €17.5 million; Powertrain €13.8 million; holding €0.3 million).

-In the Autonomous Mobility and Safety business area, restructuring expenses totaling €91.5 million were incurred for locations in Germany.
+In the Autonomous Mobility and Safety business area, restructuring expenses totaling \in 91.5 million were incurred for locations in Germany.
 These expenses arose for the most part at the locations in Karben, Nuremberg, Regensburg and Rheinböllen.
-In addition, there were restructuring expenses totaling €38.6 million for other locations in Europe; €5.4 million for the location in Culpeper, Virginia, USA; and €3.7 million for the location in Manila, Philippines.
-These restructuring expenses included impairment on property, plant and equipment in the amount of €3.4 million.
+In addition, there were restructuring expenses totaling \in 38.6 million for other locations in Europe; \in 5.4 million for the location in Culpeper, Virginia, USA; and \in 3.7 million for the location in Manila, Philippines.
+These restructuring expenses included impairment on property, plant and equipment in the amount of \in 3.4 million.

-The reversal of restructuring provisions no longer required for the location in Schwalbach, Germany, and the location in Henderson, North Carolina, USA, also resulted in income of €3.9 million and €0.5 million, respectively, in the Autonomous Mobility and Safety business area.
+The reversal of restructuring provisions no longer required for the location in Schwalbach, Germany, and the location in Henderson, North Carolina, USA, also resulted in income of \in 3.9 million and \in 0.5 million, respectively, in the Autonomous Mobility and Safety business area.

-In the Vehicle Networking and Information business area, restructuring expenses totaling €129.5 million were incurred for locations in Germany.
+In the Vehicle Networking and Information business area, restructuring expenses totaling $\[\le 129.5 \]$ million were incurred for locations in Germany.
 These expenses arose for the most part at the locations in Babenhausen, Karben, Regensburg and Villingen-Schwenningen.
-In addition, there were restructuring expenses totaling €80.0 million for the location in Rubi, Spain; €15.5 million for the location in Nogales, Mexico; €4.2 million for the location in Manila, Philippines; €0.4 million for the location in Culpeper, Virginia, USA; and €0.3 million for the location in Frenstat, Czechia.
-These restructuring expenses included impairment on property, plant and equipment in the amount of €0.1 million.
+In addition, there were restructuring expenses totaling $\[\le 80.0 \]$ million for the location in Rubi, Spain; $\[\le 15.5 \]$ million for the location in Nogales, Mexico; $\[\le 4.2 \]$ million for the location in Gulpeper, Virginia, USA; and $\[\le 0.4 \]$ million for the location in Frenstat, Czechia.
+These restructuring expenses included impairment on property, plant and equipment in the amount of $\[\le 0.1 \]$ million.